JuliaDynamics/ChaosTools.jl/src/basins/basins.md

 # 1 - Computing the basins of attraction

-The technique used to compute the basin of attraction is described in ref.
-[1].
+The technique used to compute the basins of attraction is described in ref. [^Yorke1997].
 It consists in tracking the trajectory on the plane and coloring the points of according to the attractor it leads to.
-This technique is very efficient for 2D basins.
+This technique is very efficient for basins on the plane.

-The algorithm gives back a matrix with the N attractors numbered with even numbers from 2 to 2N and their basins with odd numbers.
+The algorithm returns a matrix with the N attractors numbered with even numbers from 2 to 2N and their basins with odd numbers.
 An attractor is numbered with an *even number* 2n and its corresponding basin with an *odd number* 2n+1.

+[^Yorke1997]: H. E. Nusse and J. A. Yorke, Dynamics: numerical explorations, Ch.
+7, Springer, New York, 1997

 ```@docs
-basin_map
-basin_general_ds
+basins_map2D
+basins_general
 ```

 ## 1.1 - Stroboscopic Maps